Help Researchers

 About Clinical Trials

 Before a new treatment or medicine is available to the public, it is first tested in a series of carefully regulated clinical trials.
-All clinical trials must be reviewed and approved by committees responsible for ensuring that studies are ethical, and that the rights and privacy of study participants are protected.
+All clinical trials must be reviewed and

 Why are clinical trials conducted?